Skip to main content

 What kinds of proof does a landlord need for each of the four main reasons to evict a person?

-• A fully completed written notice for the specific reason was served on the person the landlord An owner of property who rents it out to a tenant wants to evict, and
+• Served a fully completed written notice for the specific reason on the person at risk of eviction, A court case brought by a landlord to get a tenant to move out and

-• The landlord waited the required amount of time before filing the eviction A court case brought by a landlord to get a tenant to move out case.
+• Waited the required amount of time before filing the eviction case.

-Next, the landlord must show they included the correct supporting papers when filing the complaint, A written statement to start a lawsuit that says what the defendant did such as:
+Next, the landlord An owner of property who rents it out to a tenant must show they included the correct supporting papers when filing the complaint, A written statement to start a lawsuit that says what the defendant did such as:

 • The notice and affidavit of service A written statement signed under oath.
 It describes where, when, and how a person received court documents. proving service of the notice for the specific reason,